Te Aorangi Murphy-Fell

 "They saw that Waikato was the best university in the country for students who wanted to further their studies in tikanga Māori-based subjects, and they also have a fantastic management school," says Kiriwaitingi, who grew up in Rotorua.

-Going from kohanga reo right through to kura kaupapa for 13 years, and raised in a total immersion environment, it was always a given that te reo Māori would become one of her greatest passions in life.
+Going from kohanga reo right through to kura kaupapa for 13 years, and raised in a total immersion environment, it was always a given that te reo Māori would be one of her greatest passions in life.

 "My favourite subject is te reo Māori because it allows me to retain my knowledge of te reo and further it by understanding the technicality of it in terms of learning the language in a university environment."

-"My mindset and the way that I think has matured during my time here at uni," she says.
-"I’ve learnt to be a lot more independent and not rely on my parents as much.
+"My mindset and the way that I think really matured during my time at uni," she says.
+"I learnt to become a lot more independent and not rely on my parents as much.
 You only have yourself to rely on to get your work done because there are deadlines to be met – there will be consequences to your grades if they aren’t met."

 "My tips for other students would be to network with as many people as you can and enjoy your time at uni.
 My parents always told me that uni is the last step before fully moving into adulthood and to just enjoy it and have fun."